shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 In the article :ref:`musical_notation:The Musical Tensor Notation`, I propose an alternative notation to facilitate calculations.
-In the post :ref:`all_faraday_tensors:All Faraday Tensors`, I employ this musical notation to systematically derive all forms of the Farday tensor.
+In the post :ref:`all_faraday_tensors:All Faraday Tensors`, I employ this musical notation to systematically derive all forms of the Faraday tensor.

 .. include:: ./summary_musical_notation.rst